tokyosummer/tokyosummer.github.io/content/publication/conference-paper/index.md

 ---
-title: 'When Capacity Encounters Crisis: Subnational Governments Heterogeneous Response to the "Zero-Covid" Policy in China'
+title: 'When Capacity Encounters Crisis: Subnational Governments Heterogeneous Response to the Zero-Covid Policy in China'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here